-Through his pieces he develops an anarchic enthusiasm and often makes the audience active participants in his productions.
-In his most recent production 'Frankenstein / Homo Deus' (2018) he sends the audience on a journey through space and time and various locations of the Thalia Theater.
+Bosse has developed an anarchic sense of playfulness in his work, and often encourages his audience members to be active participants in his productions.
+In his 2018 production of ‘Frankenstein/Homo Deus’ he sent his audience on a journey through space and time, and to different locations within Thalia.